University of California Marching Band: Student-run

 members (no color guard or auxiliary).

-After Robert Calonico's retirement in June 2018, Dr. Matthew Sadowski was named the University's new director of bands.
+After Robert Calonico's retirement in June 2018, Dr. Matthew Sadowski was named the university's new director of bands.

 History

-The Cal Band has its roots in the University Cadet Band established in 1891.
-In 1923, the Band was sponsored by the Associated Students of the University of California (ASUC) and its student leadership structure was formalized two years later.
+The Cal Band has its roots in the University Cadet Band, established in 1891.
+In 1923, the Band was sponsored by the Associated Students of the University of California (ASUC), and its student leadership structure was formalized two years later.
 In the early years (prior to 1971), various faculty from the Music department were appointed director of the band through an arrangement with the ASUC.

-After the 1950 Rose Bowl against Ohio State University, the Cal Band decided to adopt its present chair step marching style after they discovered their performance looked lackluster in comparison to Ohio State's marching band.
-It is one of only three bands in the Pac-12 (the others being the Spirit of Troy and the University of Washington Husky Marching Band), and one of the few outside the Big Ten Conference, to use this physically demanding style.
+After the 1950 Rose Bowl against Ohio State University, the Cal Band adopted its iconic high step marching style due to its lackluster performance in comparison to Ohio State's marching band.
+It is one of only three bands in the Pac-12 (the others being the Spirit of Troy and the University of Washington Husky Marching Band), and one of the few outside the Big Ten Conference to use this physically demanding style.
 The Straw Hat Band, a voluntary subset of the Cal Band, was also established that same year.

-After Professor Cushing (director from 1934 to 1950) resigned, the Music Department was asked to provide the ASUC with a new Director for the Band.
+After Professor Cushing (director from 1934 to 1950) resigned from backlash after the 1950 Rose Bowl Game, the Music Department was asked to provide the ASUC with a new Director for the Band.
 Coincidentally, James Berdahl (Student Director in 1938) was returning to Berkeley to work on his doctoral studies in music.
 The Music Department Chairman, Albert Elkus, convinced Berdahl to serve as acting Director of the Cal Band until the department could find a permanent replacement for Professor Cushing.
 Berdahl became permanent Director of the Cal Band at the end of the 1951 season, and remained in that position until 1971.